 - Artist Point

 - Brink of the Upper Falls

 While we’re almost done, there’s still one more overlook to complete — and we need your help!
-Yellowstone National Park is set to begin construction on the Brink of the Lower Falls, but we’re $600,000 short of our goal!
-Currently a total of $4.9 million has been raised to improve the overlooks at the Grand Canyon of the Yellowstone, but we need to reach $5.5 million by the end of 2021.
-If we meet that goal, the money will be matched by a $4.5 million federal grant.
-That means your donation is almost doubled!
+Yellowstone National Park is set to begin construction on the Brink of the Lower Falls, but we’re $828,000 short of our goal!
+Currently a total of $3.6 million has been raised to complete Phase II of the improvements at the Grand Canyon of the Yellowstone, but we need to reach $4.5 million by the end of 2021.

 Uncle Tom’s Trail